universitytheater/utheater.github.io/_pages/locations/fxk.md

 Located on the third floor of the [Reynolds Club](https://studentcenters.uchicago.edu/reynolds-club/), the FXK Theater is a proscenium theater with 117 seats.

-The FXK is home to most Dean's Men's shows, Theater\[24\], Weekend of Workshops, and some UT mainstage shows.
+The FXK is home to most Dean's Men's shows, Theater\[24\], Short Play Showcases, and some UT mainstage shows.

 #### **Directions**